 Then the Democrats pivoted from Friess' joke to the question of contraception.
 They are going to make an issue in this campaign of contraception!
 Allegedly, the Republicans are against contraception.
 Truth be known, I cannot recall any election ever in American history that revolved around the issue of contraception.

 If the Democrats are going to continue at this infantile level, I would respond by accusing them of wanting to outlaw the passenger car in favor of returning America to the era of the buckboard.
+"Why, Mr. Obama, do you want us to return to the horse and buggy?"
+There is plenty of evidence that leading Democrats hate the passenger car.
+What is all this talk about bullet trains and mass transportation, if not a not-so-subtle call for the return of the horse and buggy?

 Yet to return to the matter of Friess' so-called bad joke, I think I first heard it decades ago.
 As I recall, it was rather amusing then but not a knee-slapper.
 If it left women fuming, I never noticed.
 The joke did not have a long life.
 Now it is hurtful and cruel, so the women of the fevered brow tell us, while commenting on Santorum's pants.